rdok/7daystodie_mod_third_person_view/readme.md

 ## Features
 - Activates third-person view mode with the Alt key.
   - Support for controllers: double tap whatever you sneak toggle is mapped to.
 By default, is the right analog stick.
+- To remap the Alt key: go to Options -> Keyboard/Mouse -> Edit Mode -> Change Camera.
+  - This is especially recommended if you use Alt+Tab to switch between windows.
+  - If you are interested to remap this for the controller as well, please leave a comment with your use case.
 - It's highly recommended to enable [Dot Crosshair](https://www.nexusmods.com/7daystodie/mods/5640) and [Immersive Crosshair](https://www.nexusmods.com/7daystodie/mods/5601) for a better experience while in third-person mode.
   - These mods will properly hide the crosshair when in first person view, while enabling when in third person view, giving you the best of both worlds.
   - Refer to the [screenshots tab](https://staticdelivery.nexusmods.com/mods/1059/images/5903/5903-1724496760-686489418.jpeg) for examples.
-- To remap the Alt key: go to Options -> Keyboard/Mouse -> Edit Mode -> Change Camera.
-  - This is especially recommended if you use Alt+Tab to switch between windows.
-  - If you are interested to remap this for the controller as well, please leave a comment with your use case.
+- Game Version: 1.0.
+Install with [Vortex](https://www.nexusmods.com/about/vortex/).

+### Incomplete third person view
-- **Note that the third-person view is incomplete, as the game developers have not fully implemented it:**
+> Note that the third-person view is incomplete, as the game developers have not fully implemented it
   - Bow animations, are unfinished (static).
   - Although knife animations are working, they are not hitting anything.
 Thanks to [lM3Rl](https://www.nexusmods.com/7daystodie/mods/5903?tab=posts&jump_to_comment=143233440) for reporting this issue.
+    - Power attacks are not hitting enemies.
+  - When I spam power attack with club, animation stops.
+Thanks to [MrSamuelAdams1992](https://www.nexusmods.com/7daystodie/mods/5903?tab=posts&jump_to_comment=143252268) fore reporting this issue.

   - Missing sound when using wrench on cars.
 Thanks to [Splico](https://www.nexusmods.com/7daystodie/mods/5903?tab=posts&jump_to_comment=143244357) for reporting this issue.
-  - I'll update this as we find more issues; once we have confirmed all the issues, I'll further patch this mod to fix everything code related; for the missing animations someone else with animation expertise can create a mod instead.
+  - I'll update this as we find more issues.
+I'll further update this mod to fix anything code related; for the missing animations, however, someone else with animation expertise can create a mod instead.

+### Patched
-- Patches.
-The following are patches for the current issues with third person view:
+This mod fixes the following issues, so far, with third person view:
   - Enables the step sounds, which have been disabled by the game developers when not in first person view.
   - Support for controllers.
-- Game Version: 1.0.
-Install with [Vortex](https://www.nexusmods.com/about/vortex/).

 ## Changelog
+#### v1.2.1 25-Aug-24
+- fix: Double tap crouching should only toggle view when using controllers, not a keyboard.
 #### v1.2.0 25-Aug-24
 - feat: Support for controllers: double tap whatever you sneak toggle is mapped to.
 By default, is the right analog stick.
 #### v1.1.0 24-Aug-24